StianL82/first-repo/README.md

-# My firs trepo
+# My first repo
-this is some text
+This is some text.